Bond Guarantees for Surety Companies (59.016)

 Not applicable.

 SBA has the right to audit its accounts with any participating surety.
-Each participating PSB surety must be audited annually.
+Each participating PSB surety must be audited every three years.

 Records

 SBA Headquarters maintains records on contractors in default and/or claim status (including recoveries on paid claims) as furnished by sureties.
-SBA Headquarters and each SBA Area Office has information about SBA guaranteed contractors in that Area with SBA guaranteed bonds.
+SBA Headquarters and each SBA Area Office have information about participating small businesses for its assigned geographic area.

 Financial Information